mosesbuckwalter/wififix/README.md

 This software is licensed under the Open-Source BSD-2 license.
 Look in the "LICENSE" file for more info.

 ## Compiling
-Just compile the software by putting "python3.8 main.py"
+Just compile the software by putting "python3.8 main.py" in the terminal.

 ## Contributions
 No need to contribute to this.